 - The law says an individual has to try to use generic services before the regional center can provide funding for services from a regional center vendor or service provider.
 The difficulty in obtaining generic services can be a barrier to some individuals getting needed supports. - The Department will provide a definition for generic services.
 Generally, generic services are services that are provided by another public agency that should be available to anyone who qualifies for them.
-Some examples are school, health, dental, housing, behavioral health, and in-home supportive services. - The generic services and common regional center services identified in this work will be used to inform the design of the State's new electronic case management system. - The evaluation of common regional center services will be done when some important changes have been made.
+Some examples are school, health, dental, housing, behavioral health, and in-home supportive services. - The Master Plan for Developmental Services provides many ideas from the developmental services community to help individuals get generic services. - The Department is connecting with other State agencies to identify more ways to help. - The generic services and common regional center services identified in this work will be used to inform the design of the Life Outcomes Improvement System (LOIS), the State's new electronic case management system. - The evaluation of common regional center services will be done when some important changes have been made.
 For example, rate reform will make it easier to understand what kinds of services are being provided.
 The provider directory will give us information about service providers, their capacities, and geographic availability.
 The evaluation will take at least one year to complete because it depends on the availability of this information.
 The Department will continue to provide updates as it becomes more clear when the evaluation will be completed.

-• The Legislature meets quarterly with the Department, and received this update verbally at the most recent December 2024 meeting.
-The Legislature also is receiving a copy of this written document.
+• The Legislature meets quarterly with the Department and is receiving this update verbally and in writing at a July 2025 meeting.